cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 3) the solution can co-exist with the existing native tokens

-4) the implementaiton is possible without hardfork since Vasil
+4) the implementation is possible without hardfork since Vasil

 5) optimized implementations should not take significant computation, especially on transfers.